aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

 `prefetchable_links` will contain unvisited links to entries under the directory.
 However, following an opening of a multi-block file, `prefetchable_links` would now contain the next, most important, links for the file.
-Since files can expand on every block before hitting the leaf level, there can be a long time before any of the previously seen "prefetchable" blocks are ready to be processed.
+Since files can expand on every block before hitting the leaf level, it can be a long time before any of the previously seen "prefetchable" blocks are ready to be processed.